 Humans have been burying their dead for approximately 200,000 years.
 Here in the U.S., prior to the Civil War and the advent of embalming, burial was primarily handled by families and religious communities.
-With the art of embalming as a means of temporarily preserving a body, a whole new industry arose to care for the dead.
-Until a generation ago, burial with emblaming and open-casket viewing was the norm.
-It is possible to have burial without embalming for those who choose not to have it.
+With the art of embalming to temporarily preserve a body, a whole new industry arose to care for the dead.
+Then, burial with emblaming and open-casket viewing became the norm.
+However, it is possible to have burial without embalming for those who choose not to have it.

 Orthodox Jews, Christians, and Muslims continue to practice burial for religious reasons.
 For others, burial is simply a personal preference.
-In recent years there has been a return to the practice of families caring for their own dead at home as well as burial without any chemical preservation or concrete cemetery vault or liner.
+In recent years, people have returned to the practices of families caring for their own dead at home, as well as burial without any chemical preservation or concrete cemetery vault or liner.
 All of these options are available in Washington State.
-To learn more, visit the page Home Funerals & Green Burial.
+To learn more, visit the page Green Options.

 Keep in mind that burial involves not only funeral home costs, but also cemetery expenses.

-For a better idea of funeral home prices, see the website section Member Prices & Plans.
+For a better idea of funeral home prices, see the website section Why be a Member?.
 For information about cemeteries, see the section below.

-While full body burial at sea is more commonly associated with deaths occurring on the high seas, it is a legal option for anyone.
-Burial at sea is regulated by the EPA and requires a permit, detailed procedures, and notification of the EPA within 30 days.
+Full body burial at sea is a legal option for anyone, although it is more commonly associated with deaths occurring on at sea.
+Burial at sea is regulated by the U.S. Environmental Protection Agency (EPA) and requires a permit, detailed procedures, and notification to the EPA within 30 days.

-If an individual is a veteran, they may qualify for numerous benefits that can greatly reduce these costs, including free cemetery costs at a state or national veterans' cemetery.
-Some veterans benefits apply to the spouse as well.
-For more information visit the Veterans section of this website.
+Veterans may qualify for numerous benefits that can greatly reduce these costs, including free cemetery costs at a state or national veterans' cemetery.
+Some veterans benefits also apply to their spouse.
+Visit the Veterans section of this website for more information.

-Consumers should understand that when they purchase a cemetery plot they are not actually buying a piece of real estate, but simply the right to be buried in a particular plot, which is called a “right of interment.”
-The cemetery owns the property.
-As a result, the cemetery owner also has the right to establish rules and regulations regarding how you may use that property.
-Before you purchase cemetery property, ask to see a copy of their current rule and regulations, but also be aware that they may change at any time.
+Ownership and Rights: Because cemetery owners own the property itself, when consumers purchase a cemetery plot, they are not actually buying a piece of real estate but simply the right to be buried in a particular plot, called a “right of interment.”
+Therefore, the cemetery owner has the right to establish rules and regulations regarding how that property can be used.
+So before you purchase cemetery property, obtain a copy of its current rules and regulations, and realize that the cemetery owner may change them at any time.